 Friday’s audition at the Troubadour is becoming a major event.
 The ‘Animal House’ star, John Belushi is interested in the music.
 He arranges to be off his regular Saturday Night Live gig and flies to LA for the weekend, starting with Friday’s auditions.
 Miller insists he personally attend, dragging the other writers along despite their indifference.
 Universal also wants to observe Landis’s directorial skills and insists on sending junior executives.
 They bring along my old nemesis Edgar Bronfman Jr, another ‘music expert.’
 Landis tells me to put on a good show for all the brass attending.
 I’m fully confident that I can put on the show but worry that things tend to get out of control in unexpected ways.
 Starting out with the Weirdos is sure to cause controversy.
 I plan for them to bring excitement and energy but not be real contenders for the movie gig.
-We’d need a more professional band to set a higher tone, but still show some rock n roll spirit.
+We’d need a more professional band to set a higher tone, but still show real rock n roll spirit.

 I’m worried enough to ask Doug for advice.
 I need him to come up with a couple of generic R&B bands, assuming we’ll do several audition sessions before making a choice.